MacbethFPV/MPU6050-STM32F4-I2C-HAL-DRIVER/README.md

   - STM32F411RET6U Nucleo Board
   - MPU6050 6-axis IMU
   - CP2102 USB to TTL Adapter
-  - Qty 4: 2.54mm Dupont Female to Female Connectors
+  - Qty 4: 2.54mm Female to Female Dupont Cables

 ## Some guidance to use the above files:
 Firstly check out Controller Tech's Youtube Video to learn how the code goes together